chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 The advantage of this method is that it doesn’t require any numerical solution… just evaluation.
 Let’s try a comparison: Vandermonde vs. Lagrange.
-Here, I’ll use R’s `baryalg` function.
-This function has some strengths and some weaknesses.
+Here, I’ll use R’s `lagrangeInterp` function.

     set.seed(123)
     n <- 10